Models of fairness in federated learning: Model and assumptions

-Federated learning has been the subject of both applied and theoretical analysis; our focus here is on the theoretical side.
-In order for our theoretical fairness analysis to be feasible, we require a model that gives exact errors for each player, rather than bounds: these are needed in order to be able to argue that the ratio of the errors two players experience is bounded, for example.
+All of the previous definitions are satisfied for any model-sharing scenario.
+However, in order for our theoretical fairness analysis to be feasible, we require a model that gives a functional form for $err_i(\col)$: the error each player experiences in a coalition.
+Moreover, we require a model that gives exact errors for each player, rather than bounds: these are needed in order to be able to analyze the ratio of the errors two players experience, for example.

-\ifarxiv We opt to use the model developed in our prior work \citet{donahue2020model}, which produces the closed-form error value seen in Lemma \ref{lem:error} below.
+We opt to use the model developed in our prior work \citet{donahue2020model}, which produces the closed-form error value seen in Lemma \ref{lem:error} below.
 While we work within this model, we emphasize that \cite{donahue2020model} asked different questions from this paper's focus: our prior work focused on developing the federated learning model and analyzing the stability of federating coalitions, while our current work analyzes optimality and Price of Anarchy.
-(Separately, in \cite{donahue2021optimality} we similarly build on \cite{donahue2020model}, but with the orthogonal goal of analyzing the \emph{optimality} of federated learning: which arrangements minimize total error.) \begin{lemma}[Lemma 4.2, from \cite{donahue2020model}] Consider a mean estimation task as follows: player $j$ is trying to learn its true mean $\mean_j$.
-It has access to $\ndraw_j$ samples drawn i.i.d. $\Ymf \sim \sampledist_j(\mean_j, \err_j)$, a distribution with mean $\mean_j$ and variance $\err_j$.
-Given a population of players, each has drawn parameters $(\mean_j, \err_j) \sim \Theta$ from some common distribution $\Theta$.
-A coalition $\col$ federating together produces a single model based on the weighted average of local means (Eq. \ref{eq:avged}).
-Then, the expected mean squared error player $j$ experiences in coalition $\col$ is:
+(Separately, in \cite{donahue2021optimality} we similarly build on \cite{donahue2020model}, but with the orthogonal goal of analyzing the \emph{optimality} of federated learning: which arrangements minimize total error.)

-where $\mue = \expparam{i}[\err_i]$ (the average noise in data sampling) and $\var = Var(\mean_i)$ (the average distance between the true means of players). \end{lemma} Note that \cite{donahue2020model} also analyzes a linear regression game with a similar cost function, though in this work we will restrict our attention to the mean estimation game.

-We use some of the same notion and modeling assumptions as \cite{donahue2020model}.
-For example, we use $\col$ to refer to a coalition of federating agents and $\partition$ to refer to a collection of coalitions that partitions the $\nplayer$ agents.
-We will use $\total_{\col}$ to refer to the total number of samples present in coalition $\col$: $\total_{\col} = \sum_{i \in \col}\ndraw_i$.
-In a few lemmas we will re-use minor results proven in \cite{donahue2020model}, citing them for completeness.

-Finally, it is worth emphasizing key differences between this current work and \cite{donahue2020model}.
-The focus of \cite{donahue2020model} is defining a theoretical model of federated learning and taking a game-theoretic analysis of the stability of such an arrangement.
-While we use the theoretical model developed in \cite{donahue2020model}, in our work we analyze completely distinct questions: what are reasonable definitions of \enquote{fairness} in federated learning?
-When are certain fairness notions guaranteed to hold?
-Additionally, this paper is in some ways more general: while some key results in \cite{donahue2020model} only allow players to have two different numbers of samples (\enquote{small} or \enquote{large}), every result in our work holds for arbitrarily many players with arbitrarily many different numbers of samples.